loomio/loomio_help/content/subscriptions/management/index.md

 ## Automatic payment and statement generation
 Payments via Chargify are automatic either monthly or annually, and a statement is issued on successful payment.

 You can update card and contact details at any time using the secure Account Management link to the billing portal.
-This is located at the bottom of the statement.
+Look for the  'Account Management'  link at the bottom of the statement.

 ## Billing problems
 If Chargify is unable to process a payment to your card when due, an email notification will be sent to the email address we have on file, along with a link to the billing portal where you can update card details.
 The billing system will continue to retry the payment once a week, and if payment is not successful after four (4) attempts, the subscription plan will be cancelled (day 28).

-The billing system also issues an alert via email when your credit card is nearing expiry.
+The billing system will issue an alert via email when your credit card is nearing expiry.

 Card payment problems are sometimes caused by bank restrictions.
-Please make sure "international payments" and "internet transactions" are enabled on your card.
+Please make sure your credit or debit card is authorized for  "international payments" and "internet transactions" ("Prch" and "Auth").

 ## Alternate payment options
-Alternate payment options are only available for annual subscriptions.
+Alternate payment options are only available for annual Basic and Pro plan subscriptions.

 ### Bank transfer payment
 We accept payment via bank transfer for payment within 20 days of invoice.